 An illustration of the physical dimensions of the Kodak AZ901 vis-à-vis a credit card is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Kodak AZ901 alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Kodak AZ901 alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Notes: Measurements and pricing do not include easily detachable parts, such as add-on or interchangeable lenses or optional viewfinders.|